SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 });
 ```

-2. Define the Product extension is recommendation, then define the Recommendation TypeDef
+2. To Extend the data model, define the Product recommendation, and the Recommendation TypeDef

 ```
 const productRecommendationTypeDef = gql`